phatneglo/quasar-project-ts/README.md

 ## Project Structure

-- `.quasar`: This directory is generated automatically by Quasar CLI.
-It contains build artifacts and should not be edited manually.
 - `.vscode`: This directory contains settings for Visual Studio Code.
 - `node_modules`: This directory contains all the npm packages required for the project.
 - `public`: This directory contains static assets that are copied to the root of the dist folder on build.